Ultrasound Board Exams: Study Tips and Test Tricks

 In closing, we want to reiterate that we know studying and sitting for these exams is a lot of work.
 But we also know you can do it!
 Take advantage of these tips and resources and reach out if you have any questions.

 P.S.
 Did you know BB Imaging has a team dedicated to helping our sonographers learn and grow?
-If you’re looking for scanning experience, growth resources, and a great workplace all in one, you can apply to work (and study) with us!
+If you’re looking for scanning experience, growth resources, and a great workplace all in one, you can work (and study) with us!